CANADA STOCKS-TSX down as softer commodity prices weigh on resource shares

 * Valeant Pharmaceuticals up 7.1 percent

-TORONTO, June 26 Canada's main stock index fell on Monday as declines in heavyweight sectors such as energy and materials outweighed moderate gains in a number of other groups.
+TORONTO, June 26 (Reuters) - Canada's main stock index fell on Monday as declines in heavyweight sectors such as energy and materials outweighed moderate gains in a number of other groups.

 Gold miners were the most influential decliners on the index as gold prices sank to near six-week lows.
 Agnico Eagle Mines Ltd slumped 2 percent to C$62.17, while Goldcorp Inc fell 1.2 percent to C$18.07.